Overview

 halt and send an error immediately

-We throw an HttpsError instance with a specific error code string which conforms to a predefined list.
-If we omit the error code, it defaults to an internal error kind of error.
+We throw an HttpsError with a specific error code which conforms to a predefined list.
+It defaults to internal error if omitted.

 throw new HttpsError("unauthenticated", "unauthenticated")